kriskowal/q/README.md

 The callback approach is called an “inversion of control”.
 A function that accepts a callback instead of a return value is saying, “Don’t call me, I’ll call you.”.
-Promises [un-invert][IOC] the inversion, cleanly separating the handling of input argument from the handling of control flow.
-This simplifies the use and creation of API’s, particularly variadic parameters (spread and rest arguments).
+Promises [un-invert][IOC] the inversion, cleanly separating the input arguments from control flow arguments.
+This simplifies the use and creation of API’s, particularly variadic, rest and spread arguments.

 [IOC]: http://www.slideshare.net/domenicdenicola/callbacks-promises-and-coroutines-oh-my-the-evolution-of-asynchronicity-in-javascript